Home Blog GDPR Fines and Penalties: 2025 Enforcement Guide

 Fine Calculation Factors

-Affected Data Categories: Types of personal data involved in the violation, with special category data often resulting in higher fines.
+Affected Data Categories: Types of personal data involved in the violation, with robust GDPR data classification practices helping organizations identify special category data that often results in higher fines.

 Notification Compliance: Whether and how promptly the organization notified authorities about the violation or breach.